06Anirudh24/06Anirudh24.github.io/projects.markdown

 </style>

 <div style="text-align: justify;">
+<b>Research Interests:</b>
-<b>Research Interests:</b> Natural Language Processing - factuality and hallucination of large language models (LLMs), personalization of LLMs, investigating the multilingual and multimodal capabilities of LLMs, and the applications of Natural Language Processing and Computer Vision in medicine (such as medical image analysis, autism detection, and psychological testing).
+  1. Natural Language Processing - factuality and hallucination of large language models (LLMs), personalization of LLMs, investigating the multilingual and multimodal capabilities of LLMs.
+  2. Application of Natural Language Processing and Computer Vision in medicine (such as medical image analysis, autism detection, and psychological testing).
 </div>
 <br>